 After switching to a business account, you can add information about your business, such as hours of operation, business address, phone number, and email link.
 In addition, do not forget to include your business logo in the profile picture setting and a link to your website.
-Your business logo will be cropped into a circle at the top of your Instagram page.
-Resize your logo to 180 pixels by 180 pixels, so it looks good on both mobile devices and desktop computers.
+Your business logo will be cropped into a circle at the top of your profile.
+Resize your logo to 180 pixels by 180 pixels so it looks good on both mobile devices and desktop computers.

 Determine your visual aesthetic.

 You can alter everything from brightness to contrast to color.
-If you go this route, try to apply the same look to all of your images.
+If you go this route, try to apply the same look to your images.
 Lastly, avoid editing your pictures too much.
 Using too many filters, or adjusting too many settings, can make your photographs unrecognizable.
-If you own a restaurant, you want to make sure customers see an accurate representation of what your food will look like when it arrives at their tables.
+If you own a restaurant, you want to make sure customers see an accurate representation of your food when it arrives at their tables.

 Decide the types of content you will post.

 Moreover, a picture of a finished result shows them what they can expect if they hire you.
-To avoid making multiple posts, you can combine numerous images into a single post with Instagram’s slideshow option.
+To avoid making multiple posts, you can combine numerous images into a single post with the app’s slideshow option.
 Doing this might tell the story better, too.